Is it possible to homeschool when Mom is sick?

-I like to keep several large DK Publishing books on hand for my children to explore when I need them to do some independent science study.
+I used to like to keep several large DK Publishing books on hand for my children to explore when I needed them to do some independent science study.
 These books are fun, colorful, and will hopefully help keep your kiddos busy for a while–whether they’re littles, middles, or teens.
-You can find some great ones here!
+You can find some great DK Publishing books here.
 (And here are even more!)

-I love studying history with my children!
-When I’m sick, though, and they need to do their history studies without me, there are several ways they can do it.
+I loved studying history with my children!
+When I was sick, though, and they needed to do their history studies without me, there were several ways they could do it.

 If you’re going to have your children read historical fiction, check online (or have older students check for themselves) to find public domain (free) historical fiction books.
 Here is an article that tells how to find public domain books.
 Many local libraries now have ebooks available too, so take advantage of it if yours does!

 And again, you can always let them watch relevant programs on Netflix or one of the other services.
 Just be double sure to keep an eye on their choices or have some picked out ahead of time.
 You don’t want them to end up watching something that’s too mature for them!

 And once again, DK Publishing has some really good history books available!